kritagya7187/kritagya7187/README.md

 # 👋 Hi, I'm **Kritagya Kumar Singh Tomar**!
-(Some the projects are removed/off because they have been submitted in journals for publications)
+(Some of the projects are removed/off because they have been submitted to journals for publication)

 I’m a **Postgraduate Geography** student specializing in **Hydrology**, passionate about **GIS**, **Remote Sensing**, and **Climate Change Modeling**.
 I'm on a mission to create a sustainable future through **geospatial technologies** and **environmental research**. 🌍